katto2/newblog_20240410/content/about.md

 ---

 This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
 The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).

+### April 10th.
+2024

+This blog is Sung Won Kang's  first blog.